Logo

 Esthwaite Water

 On the lake's west shore stands Esthwaite Hall, the birthplace of Edwin Sandys, a sixteenth century Archbishop of York and founder of the nearby Hawkshead Grammar School, which the young William Wordsworth attended.
-It remains a family home today, although the Sandys family now reside in the grander Graythwaite Hall.
+The hall remains a family home today, although the Sandys family now reside in the much grander Graythwaite Hall.